×

 What do expats in Bologna appreciate most about the local culture?

 "Expats in Bologna appreciate the city's rich history and culture, which is evident in its architecture, art, and cuisine.
 They also enjoy the city's vibrant nightlife, with its many bars, restaurants, and clubs.
 Additionally, expats appreciate the friendly and welcoming nature of the locals, who are always willing to help out newcomers.
-Finally, expats enjoy the city's excellent public transportation system, which makes it easy to get around," said one expat in Bologna.
+Finally, expats enjoy the city's excellent public transportation system, which makes it easy to get around," explained one expat living in Bologna, Italy.

 What do expats find most challenging?

 "Expats in Bologna often find the language barrier to be the most challenging aspect of the local culture.
 As Italian is the primary language spoken in Bologna, expats may find it difficult to communicate with locals and navigate their way around the city.
 Additionally, expats may find the local customs and traditions to be quite different from their own, which can be difficult to adjust to.
-Furthermore, the pace of life in Bologna is often slower than what expats may be used to, which can be a challenge to adapt to," wrote one member in Bologna.
+Furthermore, the pace of life in Bologna is often slower than what expats may be used to, which can be a challenge to adapt to," remarked one expat living in Bologna, Italy.

 Is there a lot of crime in Bologna?